vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 Kuśika and the divine revelation

-When we speak of the gospel of Kaun. ḍinya, we call forth an association with texts which describe the birth, life, and deeds of a saviour, texts which are meant to bring good news, an evangelium, into the worlḍThis evocation is deliberate.
+When we speak of the gospel of Kaun. ḍinya, we call forth an association with texts which describe the birth, life, and deeds of a saviour, texts which are meant to bring good news, an evangelium, into the world.
+This evocation is deliberate.
 As a tribute to Jan Bremmer’s life-long engagement, scholarly and otherwise, with gospels and kindred texts that have just failed to reach that status, I would like to show, that a text called ‘The Five Topics’, Pa˜ncārtha, which has the form of a commentary (bhās.ya) on the S¯utras of the Pāśupata school (the Pāśupatas¯utras (PS)), resembles a gospel in many respects.
 Not only by the dramatic facts which it professes to report, but also by its apodictic style, and its pretence to communicate a divine revelation, presenting a unique path (sādhana), which alone is able to promise and deliver hope and salvation to the faithful.
 Its author, Kaun. ḍinya, who may have lived in the 4th century ad, puts himself in the lineage of preceptors that descends directly from the divine teacher’s first disciple, Kuśika.
 1

-It is generally accepted that this Kuśika has been a historic person, who may have lived in the 2nd century aḍHe is mentioned by name as the fountainhead of a lineage of ten teachers in the Mathurā Pilaster Inscription of Candragupta II, Year 61 (i.e. ad 380/81, or ad 388, according to Falk 2004, 173).
-2 Kaun. ḍinya describes how and why this Kuśika came to be elected to receive and spread the divine worḍHe begins by defining the nature of God.
+It is generally accepted that this Kuśika has been a historic person, who may have lived in the 2nd century ad.
+He is mentioned by name as the fountainhead of a lineage of ten teachers in the Mathurā Pilaster Inscription of Candragupta II, Year 61 (i.e. ad 380/81, or ad 388, according to Falk 2004, 173).
+2 Kaun. ḍinya describes how and why this Kuśika came to be elected to receive and spread the divine word.
+He begins by defining the nature of God.

 And accordingly, since His nature is play (krīd. ā) . . . (it is certain that) the activity of God is springing from play.
 And (His) activity, insomuch as this consists in pro claiming the doctrine, is for the sake of bestowing favour (anugraha).
 (Kaun. ḍinya ad PS 1.1)